Specialization in Multi-Camera Video Production (Bachelor of Arts in Media) (MDAS24)The Media School

 - P: A grade of C- or higher in MSCH-C 223 or TEL-T 206; and in MSCH-C 228, MSCH-G 320, TEL-T 283, or TEL-T 284; and in two 300-level production courses; and consent of instructor.
 A capstone course for those in production sequence.
 Students plan, direct, and produce programs or program segments that may air on WTIU, Indiana University's public television station.
 May be repeated with different topics in MSCH-P 436 and TEL-T 436.
 (1–3 credit hours.)

-- P: A grade of C- or higher in MSCH-C 207, MSCH-C 213, TEL-T 205, or TEL-T 207; or consent of instructor.
+- P: A grade of C- or higher in MSCH-C 207; or consent of instructor.
 Seminar exploring issues in televised sports in support of and in conflict with other cultural icons in society, business, and education.
 Includes writing on the ways sports, as program content, influences the television industry and on the ways television influences college and professional sports.
 Credit given for only one of MSCH-S 445 or TEL-T 445.
 (3 credit hours.)

 - Three (3) credit hours from the following:

-- P: Completion of an application for internship credit (available on the school website) and school approval.
+- P: Application for internship credit approved by the school.
+Application is available on the Media School website.
 Students secure an internship and enroll for one, two or three credit hours, based on at least 120 work hours per credit hour with a maximum of three credit hours applied toward the B.A.J.
 Student must write a critical analysis paper and be evaluated by a workplace supervisor.
 May be repeated for a maximum of 3 credit hours in JOUR-J 492, MSCH-I 492, and MSCH-X 474.
 S/F grading.
 (1–3 credit hours.)

-- P: A grade of C- or higher in MSCH-C 228 or TEL-T 283; and consent of instructor.
+- P: A grade of C- or higher in MSCH-C 228; and consent of instructor.
 With close supervision by WTIU station or production management, student is responsible for pre-production planning, production coordination and execution, postproduction, critical and audience evaluation of programs for broadcast.
 Develop professional working relationships and portfolio.
 May be repeated for a maximum of 6 credit hours in MSCH-P 437, MSCH-X 476, and TEL-T 437.
 (1–3 credit hours.)

 - GPA, Minimum Grade, and Other Requirements.
 Each of the following: